nhchi/Reproducible-Research-1/Week-1/Quiz 1.md

-**knitr allows for the use of markdown instead of LaTeX.** knitr lacks features like caching of code chunks. knitr is written in python instead of R. 	Inorrect 	0.00 knitr was developed by Friedrich Leisch.
+**knitr allows for the use of markdown instead of LaTeX.** knitr lacks features like caching of code chunks. knitr is written in python instead of R. knitr was developed by Friedrich Leisch.